gszliu/kycodehuynh.github.io/_posts/2016-7-17-buying-a-used-mac.md

 ---
 layout: post
-title: Safety Precautions When Buying a Used Mac
+title: Advice for Buying a Used Mac
 ---

 Recently, someone on [Hackathon Hackers](https://www.facebook.com/groups/hackathonhackers/) asked for advice on buying a 2013 MacBook Air.